wis-delft/wis-delft.github.io/_people/lofi.md

 As the process of understanding the semantics of data is domain-specific, generic methods and solutions in these fields are typically limited in their effectiveness.
 Thus, in addition to fundamental contributions, semantic data engineering research needs to be carried out in an application do-main.
 Aligned with TU Delft’s research vision to strive for “Impact for a better society”, I emphasize interdisciplinary application domains with high societal impact, but which also have a high de-mand for innovative data engineering approaches.
 The major application domains I target are agri-cultural and botanical sciences, public health, and nutrition and translational sciences.

 I am teaching a several Data Management courses at TU Delft, and actively work on strengthening data education within and outside TU Delft.

-Starting summer 2023, I will serve as the Director of Studies for [BSc Computer Science and Engineering](https://www.tudelft.nl/onderwijs/opleidingen/bachelors/cse/bsc-computer-science-and-engineering).
+I serve as the Director of Studies for [BSc Computer Science and Engineering](https://www.tudelft.nl/onderwijs/opleidingen/bachelors/cse/bsc-computer-science-and-engineering).